ammarhassan96/Computer-Vision-Basics/README.md

-# Computer-Vision-Basics
+# Computer Vision Basics

-Learning Computer Vision fundamentals using Python and OpenCV
+This repository contains my practice work while learning Computer Vision using Python and OpenCV.

+Goal:
+Build strong fundamentals in image processing and prepare for scholarship-focused technical evaluations.